-Use any good quality ceramic capacitors with the ADP5024 as long as they meet the minimum capacitance and maximum ESR requirements.
+Use any good quality ceramic capacitors with the ADP5023 as long as they meet the minimum capacitance and maximum ESR requirements.
 Ceramic capacitors are manufactured with a variety of dielectrics, each with a different behavior over temperature and applied voltage.
-Capacitors must have a dielectric that is adequate to ensure the minimum capacitance over the necessary temperature range and dc bias conditions.
+Capacitors must have a dielectric adequate to ensure the minimum capacitance over the necessary temperature range and dc bias conditions.
 X5R or X7R dielectrics with a voltage rating of 6.3 V or 10 V are recommended for best performance.
 Y5V and Z5U dielectrics are not recommended for use with any LDO because of their poor temperature and dc bias characteristics.

-Figure 51 depicts the capacitance vs. voltage bias characteristic of a 0402 1 μF , 10 V, X5R capacitor.
+Figure 51 depicts the capacitance vs. voltage bias characteristic of a 0402 1 μ F, 10 V, X5R capacitor.
 The voltage stability of a capacitor is strongly influenced by the capacitor size and voltage rating.
 In general, a capacitor in a larger package or higher voltage rating exhibits better stability.
-The temperature variation of the X5R dielectric is about $\pm15\%$ over the -40°C to $+85^{\circ}\text{C}$ temperature range and is not a function of package or voltage rating.
+The temperature variation of the ture range and is not a function of package or voltage rating.

+X5R dielectric is about $\pm 15\%$ over the -40° C to $+85^{\circ}$ C tempera-